 What is terbinafine?

-- The usual dose of terbinafine is 250 milligrams (1 tablet) once a day.
+- Tablets: The usual dose of terbinafine tablets is 250 milligrams (1 tablet) once a day.

-- Depending on the location of the fungal infection, your doctor will prescribe a course of terbinafine that lasts from a few weeks up to a few months.
+Depending on where the fungal infection is, your doctor will prescribe a course of terbinafine that lasts from a few weeks to a few months.

-Like all medicines, terbinafine can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Like all medicines, terbinafine can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|